lachocki/lachocki/README.md

 - 👋 Hi, I’m @lachocki
 - 👀 I’m interested in designing trading bots!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL and TensorFlow in tandem with OpenAI Gym.
+As well as constant improvements in my Python abilities.
 - 💞️ I’m looking to collaborate on just about anything!
 - 📫 How to reach me www.linkedin.com/in/mlachocki